Eva Mozes Kor: The Holocaust

 Eva Mozes Kor, her twin sister Miriam, two older sisters, and parents were deported from the Cehei ghetto to Auschwitz-Birkenau concentration camp in May 1944.
 After a four-day journey in cattle cars, they arrived at Auschwitz II-Birkenau.
-An SS guard approached Eva's mother during the selection of new arrivals (those to work and those to go straight to the gas chambers) demanding to know if Eva and Miriam were twins.
-When she said yes, the twins were immediately taken away despite her mother's protests.
+An SS guard approached Eva's mother during the selection of new arrivals (those to work and those to go straight to the gas chambers) and tricked her into revealing that Eva and Miriam were twins.
+The twins were immediately taken away despite her mother's protests.
 Kor said that was the last time she ever saw her mother, her arms were stretched out in despair as she was pulled away.
 "I never even got to say goodbye to her.
 But I didn't really understand that this would be the last time we would see her", she said.

 The twins spent the next nine months in this camp until their liberation being subject to experimentation led by SS Doctor Josef Mengele.
 In her documentary Forgiving Dr. Mengele, Kor mentions that her weekly ordeal would be twofold.
 On Mondays, Wednesdays, and Fridays the Nazi doctors would put her and her twin, and many other twins, naked in a room for six to eight hours and then measure every part of their bodies.
 Data would compare the two twins and then against previous measurements.
 On Tuesdays, Thursdays, and Saturdays, SS doctors would take Kor to a blood lab and tie both of her arms to restrict blood flow, then a large amount of blood would be taken from the left arm while a minimum of five injections with unknown substances would be given in the right arm.
 After some injections, she became very ill with a very high fever while her legs and arms became swollen and painful; she was trembling as the sun burned her skin and she had huge red spots covering her body.
 She was taken to Dr. Mengele, who checked her fever instead of taking her measurements.
 She remembers him saying that she was going to die within two weeks.
-Kor was taken to the hospital barracks.
+Kor recalled being determined not to fulfill their verdict; she was determined to survive.
+She was taken to the hospital barracks.
 During that time, she only has one clear memory of the two weeks she spent there: crawling across the floor (because she was no longer able to walk) to reach a faucet with water.
 As she crawled, she faded in and out of consciousness, telling herself, "I must survive, I must survive".
 After two weeks, her fever broke and she was reunited with her sister three weeks later.